We are 100% user supported.

 Term

-What are the main advantages of NAT?
+What are the main advantages and disadvatages of NAT?

 Definition

-security by hiding originating IP & preventing inside access
+Pros: Conserves the registered IP address space, adds security by hiding originating IP & preventing inside access

 Term

-What are the main disadvantages of NAT?
+What are the characteristics, general use, and config syntax of static NAT?

 Definition

-one-on-one mapping of inside local to inside global IP
+One-on-one mapping of inside local to inside global IP

-gives hosts such as mail/web servers on the private network access to the public internet & vice-versa
+Gives hosts such as mail/web servers on the private network access to the public internet & vice-versa

 Global command: